kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 This is one of the reasons "small framework community" can be less dangerous than it first appears.

-## Ecosystem Leverage Is More Important Than Ecosystem Ownership
+## Ecosystem Leverage Is More Important Than Ecosystem Ownership { #ecosystem-leverage }

 A framework does not need to own every integration.